Search by Keyword

 Conclusion

-This simple but stirring and gentle ballad shows for the first time the variance of what Lennon and McCartney could conjure up within the confines of one album.
+This simple but stirring and gentle ballad shows for the first time the variance of what Lennon and McCartney could conjure up within the confines of a single album.
 They would be later known for their "highs and lows," "peaks and valleys" on their albums, such as the range of genres on the "White Album" (from "Helter Skelter" to "Blackbird" to "Honey Pie").
-While the gentleness of "A Taste Of Honey" and "Till There Was You" from their first two albums were evidences of this, they resorted to cover songs to display the variance.
+While the gentleness of "A Taste Of Honey" and "Till There Was You" from their first two albums were examples of this, they resorted to cover songs to display the variance.
 With "And I Love Her" they display that they have this capability right in their own arsenal.

 Song Summary